 So, if there is a certain area in your game where you feel you’re lacking or need advice, this is the fastest and easiest way to start working on it without having to skip through hours of material that may not be relevant to you at the moment.

 The bad side of this approach may be that not all players know exactly what they’re looking for and prefer structured courses that take them by hand and go step by step.
 This is why RIO decided to introduce From the Ground Up courses, offering players new to the game and poker training an easy way to start without getting confused.

 Run It Once training was clearly envisioned as a more proactive type of site where you have better control over what you’re spending your time on.
 It may take you some time to get comfortable with that concept, but you can always start with one of the courses, which will help guide you further in your quest for poker knowledge.

-RIO will probably work better for players who already have a bit of experience with poker and can figure out on their own what areas they need to focus on to improve their win rates.
+RIO will work great for players who already have a bit of experience with poker and can figure out on their own what areas they need to focus on to improve their win rates.